hhau/hhau.github.io/research.md

 TBA!

+# In preparation

+**Manderson, A.**, Rayson, M., Cripps, E., Girolami, M., Gosling, J.P., Hodkiewicz, M., Jones, N. and Ivey, G. (2018).
+Uncertainty quantification of density and stratification estimates with implications for predicting ocean dynamics.
+Submitted to the _Journal of Atmospheric and Oceanic Technology_.

 # Publications

 Crispe, E.J., Secombe, C.J., Perera, D.I., **Manderson, A.A.**, Turlach, B.A. and
 Lester, G.D.
-(2018).
+(2019).
 Exercise-induced pulmonary haemorrhage in Thoroughbred
 racehorses: A longitudinal study, _Equine Veterinary Journal_.
 DOI: 10.1111/evj.12957